drogatkin/rust_utilities/doc/rustbee/README.md

 - **target**, for dependency on the target
 - **true**, for unconditional execution of the target

-The body of a target contains a sequence of blocks and functions.
+The body of a target contains a sequence of operators and functions.
-Currently *if* and *for* block operators are supported.
+Currently *if* and *for*  operators are supported.

 A function can be the following:
 - **and**, considers parameters as boolean values and returns true if all parameters are true